farkon00/binarian/README.md

   ## float
   Number with floating decimal point, has slower arithmetics operation then int and range of values are smaller.
 But you can have fractions with it.

+  ## str
+  String of characters, matched only with ".
+Str can contain escape characters new line, tab etc., to use them put \ before character e. g. "\\", "\n" "\"".

   ## list
-  List can contain any objects of any other types(except none).
+  List can contain any objects of any other types.
 Look to [Lists](#lists) for more details.

   ## function
   Type representing function usually defined by [func](#func) keyword.

   ## object
   Object is basically every possible value in binarian.
 So if type of something is object it can be anything.

-  ## none
-  Just not type checked type, very unrecomended to use.
-Was added for keywords that not return any value.

 # Keywords
   ## Special keywords